U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have been shown to exhibit \textit{emergent abilities} in some downstream tasks, where performance seems to stagnate at first and then improve sharply and unpredictably with scale beyond a threshold.
-By dividing questions in the datasets according to difficulty level by average performance, we observe U-shaped scaling for hard questions, and inverted-U scaling followed by steady improvement for easy questions.
-Moreover, the emergence threshold roughly coincides with the point at which performance on easy questions reverts from inverse scaling to standard scaling.
-Capitalizing on the observable though opposing scaling trend on easy and hard questions, we propose a simple yet effective pipeline, called \textit{Slice-and-Sandwich}, to predict both the emergence threshold and model performance beyond the threshold.
+Large language models (LLMs) have been shown to exhibit \textit{emergent abilities} in some downstream tasks, where model performance stagnates at first and then improves sharply and unpredictably with scale beyond a threshold.
+In this work, we investigate the phenomenon by grouping questions based on difficulty level and provide a possible explanation for emergent abilities.
+Specifically, we observe U-shaped scaling for hard questions and inverted-U scaling followed by steady improvement for easy questions.
+The two scaling patterns initially offset each other, causing stagnant overall performance.
+The performance starts to soar when the scaling pattern of easy questions reverts from inverse to standard scaling, leading to emergent abilities.
+Based on this finding, we propose a simple yet effective pipeline, called \textit{Slice-and-Sandwich}, to predict the emergence threshold and model performance beyond the threshold.
+Our code is publicly available at \url{https://github.com/tony10101105/ExpEmergence}.